strapi/documentation/docusaurus/docs/dev-docs/plugins/users-permissions.md

 #### Setting up the provider - examples

 Instead of a generic explanation we decided to show an example for each provider.
+You can also [create your own custom provider](#creating-a-custom-provider).

 In the following examples, the frontend app will be the [react login example app](https://github.com/strapi/strapi-examples/tree/master/examples/login-react). <br/>
 It (the frontend app) will be running on `http://localhost:3000`. <br/>